nais/handbook/docs/technical/tenant-setup/addons/azure-ad.md

 To set this up, you will need to find some identifiers from within your Google organization:

 1. Find the NAIS Google Project IDs:
-    1. Use the `gcloud` CLI: `gcloud projects list --filter="nais-"`
+    1. Use the `gcloud` CLI: `gcloud projects list --filter="project_id ~ ^nais-" --format="value(PROJECT_ID)"`
-    2. There should be one project ID for each environment; `nais-dev-xxxx` and `nais-prod-xxxx`.
+    2. There should be one project ID for each environment; for example `nais-dev-xxxx` and `nais-prod-xxxx`.
 Note these down.
-2. For each project ID, find the unique Service Account ID for Azurerator:
+2. For each project ID, find the unique ID for Azurerator's service account:
-    1. `gcloud iam service-accounts describe azurerator@<PROJECT_ID>.iam.gserviceaccount.com`, where `PROJECT_ID` is the ID found in the previous step.
+    1. `gcloud iam service-accounts describe azurerator@<PROJECT_ID>.iam.gserviceaccount.com --format="value(uniqueId)"`, where `PROJECT_ID` is the ID found in the previous step.
-    2. Note down the `uniqueId` for the service account.
+    2. Note down the ID value.
 This ID uniquely identifies the Google Service Account that Azurerator uses in each environment.

 ### Azure AD Application Registration